 Gym towels made from bamboo?

-Doesn’t sound a comfortable fabric to wipe your face with but bamboo exercise towels could be just the thing to use due to some inherent properties of naturally produced bamboo fiber.
+It doesn’t sound like a comfortable fabric to wipe your face with but bamboo gym towels could be just the thing to use due to some inherent properties of naturally produced bamboo fiber.

 It has the potential to being an eco-friendly alternative as “the textile industry is a major pollutant in view of the high dependence on pesticides and chemical fertilizers and water”.